Hritickjha/Hritickjha/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Hritickjha](https://github.com/Hritickjha)
 - 📫 How to reach me: **jhahritick@gmail.com**
 - ⚡ Fun fact: **You can learn a lot from a book, it's the way how you implement it.**
-- 🍄 Pro Approach: **In every project, I've created issues (closed/open) which help me document every piece of code useful for any time revision.**
+- 🍄 Pro Approach: **In every project, I've created issues (closed/open) that help me document every piece of code useful for any time revision.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">